NHL on TNT: Coverage on other networks

-Turner Sports produced hockey has also aired on other networks.
+TNT Sports-produced hockey has also aired on other networks.

 TBS

 For a short period in the 1970s, WTCG, the predecessor to TBS, was the television home of the Atlanta Flames.
 All of the Flames' radio and television broadcasts were simulcasts.
 The Flames' games were also broadcast on the radio by WSB (AM).
 Jiggs McDonald was the main play-by-play announcer with Skip Caray substituting from 1976–80.
 Color commentators included Andy Still (1972-73), Bob Neal (1973–74), Ed Thilenius (1974–75; home and televised games only), Bernie Geoffrion (1975–79), and Bobby Harper (1979–80; home games only).
 Pete Van Wieren also did play-by-play for the Flames.
-The Flames left Atlanta for Calgary prior to the 1980–81 NHL season.
+The Flames left Atlanta for Calgary prior to the 1980–81 NHL season and McDonald left Atlanta to work for the New York Islanders.